 |---|---|---|

-| Suite-based bundling | Modules grouped into functional suites (Finance, Distribution, Manufacturing, HCM); purchasing a suite entitled access to all modules within it | Broad access but routine shelfware — organisations paid for 15–20 modules but actively used 8–12 |
+| Suite-based bundling | Modules grouped into functional suites (Finance, Distribution, Manufacturing, HCM).
+Purchasing a suite entitled access to all modules within it. | Broad access but routine shelfware.
+Organisations paid for 15 to 20 modules but actively used 8 to 12. |

-| Perpetual licensing | One-time capital purchase; licences owned indefinitely; annual support at 20–22% of licence value | Large upfront CapEx investment; predictable annual OpEx; support costs compound over time |
+| Perpetual licensing | One-time capital purchase.
+Licences owned indefinitely.
+Annual support at 20 to 22 percent of licence value. | Large upfront CapEx investment.
+Predictable annual OpEx.
+Support costs compound over time. |

-| Tiered user categories | Four user types at different price points matching access levels | Cost optimisation through tiered classification; compliance required accurate role-to-tier mapping |
+| Tiered user categories | Four user types at different price points matching access levels. | Cost optimisation through tiered classification.
+Compliance required accurate role-to-tier mapping. |

-| Concurrent user pools | Shared licence pool limited by maximum simultaneous sessions rather than total named users | Highly cost-effective for shift-based operations; Oracle has discontinued new concurrent licences — legacy provisions are increasingly valuable |
+| Concurrent user pools | Shared licence pool limited by maximum simultaneous sessions rather than total named users. | Highly cost-effective for shift-based operations.
+Oracle has discontinued new concurrent licences.
+Legacy provisions are increasingly valuable. |

 After acquiring JD Edwards, Oracle transitioned the pricing model from suite-based simplicity to modular granularity.
-The modern approach prices individual modules separately, uses named user as the standard metric, introduces Custom Application Suites for bundled deals, and supports enterprise metrics for organisation-wide licensing.
-This granularity gives customers more precise control over what they pay for — but it shifts compliance responsibility significantly, requiring exact user-to-module mapping and ongoing governance.
+The modern approach prices individual modules separately.
+Uses named user as the standard metric.
+Introduces Custom Application Suites for bundled deals.
+And supports enterprise metrics for organisation-wide licensing.
+This granularity gives customers more precise control over what they pay for.
+But it shifts compliance responsibility significantly, requiring exact user-to-module mapping and ongoing governance.

 | Modern Pricing Model | How It Works | Best For | Key Risk |